-• Value creation in practice Business responsibility
+Value creation in practice

-Coor participates in career development initiatives in the FM industry people who need support as well as untapped capabilities in the company:
+Coor participates in career development initiatives in the FM industry

 In 2024, Coor in Norway received support from the Directorate of Integration and Diversity (IMDi), a Norwegian government agency focusing on integration and diversity, to map the competencies of a wide range of service sector employees.
 Through this initiative, Coor works to provide customised training and clear career paths for its employees, enabling them to reach their full potential.